 In 2008, he received the Pennsylvania Governor’s Award for Artist of the Year.
 Since 2006, he has hosted Jazz Standards on WVIA, the NPR station for central Pennsylvania.
 An amateur saxophonist, he enjoys gigging at local venues.

-He is Professor of English at Lycoming College in Williamsport, PA, where he has received both their junior and senior teaching awards, and a core faculty member in the MFA Program in Writing at Vermont College of Fine Arts.
+He is Professor of English at Lycoming College in Williamsport, PA, where he has received both their junior and senior teaching awards.